What is the goal of this process?

 The design consultant teams started working in September 2024.
 The community engagement process for both sites began in October 2024 and will run through 2025.

-• Oak Lawn will have a multi-year schedule to work through an entitlement process with the City.
-The feasibility study, including the engagement required for the entitlement process, will run through fall of 2025.
+Oak Lawn will have a multi-year schedule to work through an entitlement process with the City.
+The feasibility study, including the engagement required for the entitlement process, will run through autumn 2025.

 Have the programs or uses for Oak Lawn or Grove Street been decided?

 We haven't yet decided what will happen on either site.
-The feasibility studies, combined with the community engagement process (which is now happening), will inform the decisions.
+The feasibility studies, combined with the community engagement process (which is now happening), will inform these decisions.

 UVA Health is committed to exploring a mix of programs that allow us to provide services, like childcare and community health and wellness services, that meet the community's needs.